-If I asked you to name 3 people who encapsulate the concept of genius there is a high chance it may include:
+If I asked you to name 3 people who worked in the Genius Zone, there is a high chance it may include:

 Leonardo Da Vinci (1452 – 1519), Italian Genius of the Renaissance; inventor, painter, sculptor, architect, scientist, musician, mathematician, engineer, writer, anatomist, geologist, botanist, writing, historian and cartographer!

 Da Vinci is considered one of the greatest painters of all time; the “Mona Lisa” is the best known, the most visited, the most written about, the most sung about, the most parodied work of art in the world, and the “The Last Supper” is the western world’s most recognizable paintings and the most reproduced religious painting of all time.
 One of Da Vinci famous quotes: “The noblest pleasure is the joy of understanding.”

 Albert Einstein (1879 – 1955), German-born physicist who developed the theory of relativity.
 He is considered one of the most influential physicists of the 20th century.
 He won the Nobel Prize in Physics in 1921 (his Nobel Prize was for his discovery of the law of the photoelectric effect, not for the theory of relativity).

 One of his famous quotes: “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will spend its whole life believing that it is stupid.”

 Marie Curie (1867 – 1934) was a polish naturalized French physicist and chemist who conducted pioneering research on radioactivity.
 She was the first woman to win the Nobel Prize twice in two different scientific fields.